The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 CFexpress Memory Card Readers – What You Need To Know

-When buying memory card readers, if you’re on a PC, you need to make sure your motherboard supports USB-C 3.2 2×2 if you want 20Gbps to read and write speeds from your reader, if your reader supports 2×2 20Gbps.
+When buying memory card readers, if youโre on a PC, you need to make sure your motherboard supports USB-C 3.2 2ร2, or USB 4.0 if you want 20Gbps to read and write speeds from your USB 20Gbps reader.

-New Apple computers now have USB4, and they are backward compatible with USB 3.2, but not 2×2; you will still only get 10Gbps on a USB4 Mac.
-So, you must buy a new USB4 memory card reader to take advantage of these faster speeds.
+New Apple computers now have USB4, and they are backward compatible with USB 3.2 10Gbps but not 2ร2 20Gbps; you will still only get 10Gbps on a USB4 Mac.

 XQD AND CFexpress

 While CFexpress cards are backward compatible with XQD cameras, I have not found an XQD reader that will take them even though they are XQD backward compatible.
-This means if you’re coming from a Nikon DSLR and have all these XQD readers and cards, you will need to upgrade your readers for the new CFexpress cards.
+If youโre coming from a Nikon DSLR and have all these XQD readers and cards, you must upgrade your readers for the new CFexpress cards.